plone/ansible.plone_server/README.md

 This Ansible role provisions a [Plone](https://plone.org) server with options to control client count and memory profile.
 It uses either a built-in buildout.cfg or one picked up via git.

-This playbooks takes care of:
+This role takes care of:

 - Installing the required OS (development-) packages;
 - Creating users and groups for running buildout and daemons;